-Accounting goes well beyond the realm of tracking credits and debits.
-It’s a field of service, one that can potentially foster financial improvement for others.
-An accounting degree can also provide graduates the chance to develop and refine a host of professional and personal skills.
-These skills can provide the foundation needed for meaningful interaction with clients spread across an eclectic array of industries.
+The profession of accounting goes well beyond the realm of tracking credits and debits.
+It’s a field of service; one that can potentially foster financial improvement for others.
+An accounting degree can also give graduates the opportunity to develop and refine a host of professional and personal skills.
+These skills can provide the foundation for meaningful interaction with clients across various industries.

 While all accounting careers deal with some facet of finance, the field can be broken down into three distinct employment types:

 There are several potential career paths in accounting, each offering unique opportunities and experiences.
 Each accounting environment also carries its own pros and cons that should be considered by future professionals.

 Private Accountant Career Path and Responsibilities